 Resolved, that for the purpose aforesaid an appropriate letter be addressed to the several chapters…; and

-The “subjoined circular” signed by Philip Eckel, high priest (of Concordia Chapter) contained the following:
+The “subjoined circular” signed by Philip Eckel, the high priest (of Concordia Chapter), contained the following:

 Our chapters are held under the sanction of lodges that have no knowledge of our mysteries and that possess no power to correct any irregularity or abuse with which a Chapter or individual members may be charged unless to withdraw the assumed authority to work as R.A.
 Masons.
 An existence so precarious, control over our rights and privileges so unauthorized, threatens our system with innovation, if not immediate destruction.

 With these sentiments, we take the liberty of addressing our sister Chapters, and should the plan of a convention for the purpose of forming a grand chapter meet with their approbation (as we trust it will), we request their concurrence in the laudable object before us.

 The proposal met with a favorable response from 6 chapters—-Washington Chapter, Concordia Chapter, and St. John’s Chapter of Baltimore; Federal Chapter and Washington Naval Chapter of Washington; and Potomac Chapter of Georgetown.
 The convention of representatives met in Washington on January 21, 1807.
 It was—-